br-lazy-bird/lazy-bird/database/01-employee-directory/README.md

 The performance test displays metrics including:
 - Total execution time
-- P50 (median) query time
+- P50 (median) query time - 50% of queries were faster than this
-- P95 query time
+- P95 query time - 95% of queries were faster than this
-- P99 query time
+- P99 query time - 99% of queries were faster than this

+**Understanding Percentiles:** P50 shows typical performance, while P95 and P99 reveal worst-case scenarios that affect user experience.
+Consistent improvements across all percentiles indicate a robust optimization.

 Compare these metrics before and after your optimization to measure the improvement.